 Creative place cards that double as mementos will further enhance the seder.
-To make individual book marks with guests' name, decorate felt strips with ribbon and beads and write each guest's name with fabric paint.
-Place the bookmarks in a hagadah at every place setting in order for guests to know where they are sitting.
+To make individual bookmarks with guests' names, decorate felt strips with ribbon and beads and write each guest's name with fabric paint.
+Place the bookmarks in a Haggadah at every place setting in order for guests to know where they are sitting.

 Budget Tip for Personal Touches: